 The Region 5 Workforce Board, Inc. (WDB) conducted a competitive procurement in the fall of 2022 for One Stop Operator Services; WIOA Adult, Dislocated Worker, Youth and Business Career Services; and Workforce Development Board Staffing Support Services.
 The WDB awarded Interlocal Association (IA), 836 S. State St, Greenfield, IN 46140 a contract to provide all services requested for the period January 1, 2023 through December 31, 2024 with an additional two term, January 1, 2025 through December 31, 2026 at the option of the WDB.
 Interlocal Association will utilize a formal RFP process to procure any other services needed by the Workforce Board.
 For future WIOA services after the expiration of the current contract’s extensions, the Workforce Board will utilize a formal RFP process in accordance with any then current state and federal guidelines.
 The Interlocal Association contract is attached as Exhibit 1.
 Chief Elected Official’s agreement submitted as Exhibity 1.a.
+A procurement is currently underway to select a provider(s) of services for the period beginning January 1, 2027.